Y2Y: The Geography of Hope

 Wildlife studies have revealed that the Yellowstone to Yukon region is North America’s greatest conservation opportunity.

-Stretching some 2,000 miles in length (3,218 km), the Yellowstone to Yukon region is one of the world last intact fully-functioning mountain ecosystems left on Earth.
+Stretching some 2,000 miles in length (3,218 km), the Yellowstone to Yukon region is one of the last intact mountain ecosystems left on Earth.
 It is home to the full suite of wildlife species that existed when European explorers first arrived and it is the source of clean, safe drinking water to 15 million North Americans.

 A Rare Oasis